For the

 Just make sure that the food is not in a form that can be resold.

-just don't give them expensive clothes that, most likely, will get
+— just don't give them expensive clothes that most likely

-stolen.
-Finally, if it is possible, find them a job.
-The great Gandhi
+will get stolen.
+Finally, if it is possible find them a job.
+The great

-was always trying to do this.
-In fact, he didn't care if they were
+Gandhi was always trying to do this.
+In fact, he didn't care if they

 towards them regaining their self-respect and dignity.